 The choice of delivery depends on these factors

-Pregnancy at 38 weeks will be induced.
+If you are near term, labor may be induced.
 Induction of labor is ripening the cervix to start labor.
-However, if your baby is less than 32 to 34 weeks, you will need steriods.
+However, if your baby is preterm (often below 34 weeks), you may need steroids.
 This is to help your baby’s immature lungs.
 Also, prolonged labor may require forceps delivery.

 The need for quick intervention might require urgent action.
 This maybe due to fetal distress and risk to the mother.
 The use of cesarean section is an option.